-Established with the single purpose of protecting and conserving wildlife, game commissions have been understandably staffed by experts in the field throughout their existence.
+Established with the dedicated purpose of protecting and conserving wildlife, game commissions have been understandably staffed by experts in the field throughout their existence.
 Such experts’ ability to make responsible and effective decisions regarding wildlife management has become contested through non-sportsmen and women pushes for representation on game commissions.
 Having board members that are neutral on the matter or even directly oppose hunting, trapping, and fishing leads to obstructionism, which in turn will potentially restrict access and opportunity for sportsmen and women.

-This new pressure for non-consumptive constituents to be on game commissions poses an alarming problem, one that directly threatens the future of conservation.
-It is no secret that sportsmen and women contribute an incredible amount to conservation efforts, through the purchasing of hunting licenses, stamps, and other outdoor related gear.
-Having board members that are neutral on the matter or even directly oppose hunting, trapping, and fishing leads to obstructionism, which in turn will potentially restrict access and opportunity for sportsmen and women.
-If these limitations are imposed, it follows that sportsmen’s and women’s ability to contribute to conservation efforts will dramatically decrease, putting these efforts at risk.
+The new pressure for non-consumptive constituents to be on game commission’s poses an alarming problem that directly threatens the future of conservation.
+Sportsmen and women contribute an incredible amount to conservation efforts through the purchasing of hunting licenses, permits, tags, stamps, and other outdoor related gear, in addition to other contributions from habitat organizations.
+Having commissioners that are neutral on the matter or even directly oppose hunting, trapping, and fishing leads to obstruction, which can restrict access and opportunity for sportsmen and women.
+If opportunities to hunt are reduced, it follows that sportsmen’s and women’s ability to contribute to conservation efforts will dramatically decrease, putting conservation efforts for both game and non-game species at risk.

 Points of Interest